-The Voice of Acupuncture and Oriental Medicine in Colorado
+The Voice of Acupuncture and Traditional East Asian Medicine in Colorado

 Styles and Modalities

 Many distinct styles of acupuncture have developed over the centuries in various countries around the world.
-A few examples of the diversity of acupuncture styles are “Traditional Chinese Medicine”, Japanese, Korean and Classical Five Element acupuncture.
+A few examples of the diversity of acupuncture styles are “Traditional Chinese Medicine” (TCM), Japanese, Korean and Classical Five Element acupuncture.